vernon2gh/make_rootfs/README.md

 ### Install software

-There are two ways to install the software, apt and overlay.
+There are three ways to install the software, as below:

-If you want to install the software through apt, enter the software name directly in `install_software` file and rebuild the root file system.
+1. apt by native system, write the software name directly in `install_software` file and rebuild the root file system.
+2. apt by virtual machine system, run `apt install xxx` command in runtime

-If you want to install software via overlay, put the relevant software in the `overlay/` directory and rebuild the root file system.
+3. overlay, put the relevant software in the `overlay/` directory and rebuild the root file system.

 ### How do I boot root file system?